beckybp/be-nc-games/README.md

 ## Project overview

 A solo project to create a fully tested, RESTful API for a games review website.
-The API holda This project provides information to the front-end, which can be found here: https://github.com/beckybp/fe-nc-games.
+This project provides information to the front-end, which can be found here: https://github.com/beckybp/fe-nc-games.

 ## Hosted version